0xarchit/Classroom_AI_Assistant/README.md

 This project integrates emotion detection, voice-to-text, AI processing, and text-to-voice capabilities into a web-based teaching assistant system.
 Powered by FastAPI and LLaMA 3.1 3B, it bridges the gap between human emotions and AI responses, creating a real-time emotion-driven interaction experience.

+🌟 Give This Repo A Star If You Like 🌟

 ## Features

 - **Emotion Detection**: Detects user's facial emotions in real-time using DeepFace and OpenCV